 The ever-willing Sulaiman has since revealed all, clarifying that he was declared a mandatory challenger by the Board of Governors after contesting the 168-pound title against Anthony Dirrell in a fight held in 2019 that had a controversial ending plus a close result.

 “Avni Yildirim was going to fight in the semi-final of David Benavidez and Anthony Dirrell.
 But his rival did not take part.

-“Later, when Benavidez knocked out, Dirrell and Avni were ratified as a mandatory rival.
+“Later, when Benavidez was knocked out, Dirrell and Avni were ratified as a mandatory rivals.
 Unfortunately, the issue of the pandemic came and stopped the activities.